kaurTanbir/expression-evaluator/README.md

 ##### KNOWN BUG

-given expression "1" i.e single value throws exception
+given expression "1" i.e single value throws exception. given expression to find quotient gives a rounded result. given expression to find the power of the number gives a rounded result.